Education

 Bill No. S.278

-This bill establishes a special commission tasked with studying and providing recommendations on two primary aspects: (i) the capacity of the Massachusetts School Building Authority (MSBA) program to address current and future school facilities needs in the state, and (ii) the equity of the grant funding formula to ensure the inclusivity of all communities in the program.
-The commission comprises various appointed members, including representatives from legislative leaders, state agencies, and organizations related to education and construction.
-The commission is mandated to investigate and offer recommendations on several key areas, such as the need for renovating and rebuilding school facilities, modifications to the MSBA's grant formula for fairness, alignment of construction cost reimbursement rates, incentives for specific municipalities, policies supporting environmental goals and healthy school facilities, and other pertinent issues.
-The Massachusetts School Building Authority and relevant state agencies are required to provide timely access to documents and data for the commission's study.
-The commission is expected to submit its comprehensive findings and recommendations in a report to the legislative committees and relevant bodies by December 1, 2023.
+This bill establishes a special commission tasked with providing recommendations of the capacity of the Massachusetts School Building Authority (MBSA) to address school facilities needs in the state.
+The commission is also tasked with watching the equity of the grant funding formula to include all communities in the program.
+The commission, composed of members from legislative leaders, state agencies, and specialists regarding education and construction are expected to submit their findings and recommendations in a report to the legislative committees and relevant bodies by December 1, 2023.

 An Act relative to college athlete compensation and agent regulation